michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0028.md

 - n: the act of passengers and crew getting aboard a ship or aircraft
 - n: a structure of boards
 ### Family
+- boarding: boardings+
-boarding: boardings+;board: boarded, boarder, boarding, boards, overboard;boarder: boarders;overboard: overboards
+- board: boarded, boarder, boarding, boards, overboard
+- boarder: boarders
+- overboard: overboards
 ### Examples
 - At the age of ten, Gregor was dispatched to a boarding school of truly Dickensian awfulness.
 - Born in Paris, France, in 1927, to Russian parents, he was sent away to boarding school before joining the French army aged 17.